 Second, the local classification switcher will move the car from the arrival track to the locals track.
 Cars for local industries are accumulated on a dedicated locals track rather than being moved directly to their industry so that the industries are only switched once per day instead of after every train that passes through Grand Forks.
 The classification switcher will also move all of the interchange cars to their various outbound tracks for pickup by other through trains.

-Third, the local industrial switcher will move the car from the locals track and deliver it to the sawmill, while also pulling any outbound cars from the sawmill.
+Third, the local industrial switcher will move the car from the locals track and deliver it to the sawmill while also pulling any outbound cars from the sawmill.

 For the reverse process when the car leaves the sawmill, three moves are also needed, first from the sawmill, then to the outbound departure track, and finally on the departing train.
 All of these moves mean that cars remain in the yard waiting for multiple switching moves before they get delivered or they depart.
-While this may be prototypical for a large yard, Grand Forks is much too small to follow this practice for any significant number of cars and will quickly clog up with cars that are lingering far too long between their first arrival and their desired destination.
+While this may be prototypical for a large yard, Grand Forks is much too small to follow this practice for any significant number of cars, and it will quickly clog up with cars that are lingering far too long between their first arrival and their desired destination.

-So, the better approach is to have every train through Grand Forks do its own switching of the various industries.
-This means that the industries will be switched throughout the day, which is not prototypical, but consider the arguments put forth in the article on Selective Compression of Operations to support this.
-Cars will still be interchanged between trains in Grand Forks, but each train will leave cars for other trains, and pick up cars from other trains without the need for a middle-man switcher.
+A better approach is to have every train through Grand Forks do its own switching of the various industries.
+This means that the industries will be switched throughout the day, which is not prototypical, but consider the arguments put forth in the post on Selective Compression of Operations to support this.
+Cars will still be interchanged between trains in Grand Forks, but each train will leave cars for other trains, and they will pick up cars from other trains without the need for a middle-man switcher.
 As many have said, an interchange track is the Universal Industry as any cars can be delivered to it or picked up from it.
 For Grand Forks, there will simply be two interchange tracks, one for CPR and one for S&BC.
 Cars on these tracks will only linger in the yard until their respective trains arrive, rather than waiting for a local switcher to move them.
 This will always result in the absolute minimum dwell time for cars being interchanged.